massung/rfc-date/README.md

 # Date Parsing for LispWorks

-The `date` package is a small [RFC822](http://tools.ietf.org/html/rfc2822.html#section-3.3) and [RFC3339](http://www.ietf.org/rfc/rfc3339.txt) internet date parsing formats.
+The `rfc-date` package is a small [RFC822](http://tools.ietf.org/html/rfc2822.html#section-3.3) and [RFC3339](http://www.ietf.org/rfc/rfc3339.txt) internet date parsing formats.
 It can also convert a universal time to those formats as well.

 ## Quickstart